Norskknight/eggCheckInProject/README.md

 * enter egg ID
 ####Update
-* chainge Type
+* Update fields
-* check as used

 #### Insert Data
 * enter egg date
 * enter egg type
 #### Generate Data
 * have an ID
-* have a Wash by date / refrigarate by date 1 week after entering
+* have a Wash by date / refrigarate by date 2 week after entering
-* have a use by date 6 weeks after refrigeration
+* have a best by date 3 weeks after refrigeration
 #### Use Data
-* add dates with ID's to a calender
+* add dates with ID's to a datatable

 # Technologies
 #### Custom tag lib